asam-ev/qc-opendrive/README.md

-# qc-opendrive
+# asam-qc-opendrive

-This project implements the OpenDrive Checker for the ASAM Quality Checker project.
+This project implements the [OpenDrive Checker Bundle](checker_bundle_doc.md) for the ASAM Quality Checker project.

 ## Installation